ebarcly/ebarcly/README.md

 ### 🚀 About Me

-I'm a developer with 2.5 years of hands-on experience leading projects for clients at my web agency, [Digital Stepps](https://digitalstepps.com/).
+I'm a developer with over 3 years of hands-on experience leading projects for clients at my web agency, [Digital Stepps](https://digitalstepps.com/).
 I'm now channeling that experience and my passion for technology into a full-time software engineering role.
 I thrive on solving complex problems, building projects from the ground up, and continuously learning new technologies.

 ---